 - Solicit and track engagement

 But what really makes the platforms worth their while is how they scale online operations.
-The content management system becomes a central hub for online activity when connected to third-party services like CRM tools and social media accounts.
+The content management system becomes a central hub for online activity when connected to third-party services like EngageBay CRM and social media accounts.

 - Distributed Campaigns.
 A published post is scheduled to automatically share to the internal promotions team, and to social accounts.
 This rapidly spreads the new content/promotion through a single node — eliminating overlaps and miscommunication.
 The campaign is worked on behind-the-scenes through user logins and the CMS backend.